 | OOTD / get ready with me | Brands often listed per item in the caption or a pinned comment. | Match the caption list to the item by order of appearance — creators usually list top to bottom. |

-| Thrift flip / vintage haul | There may be no brand at all — the piece is second-hand or altered. | Skip brand hunting; search by attributes and consider a similar match your real goal. |
+| Thrift flip / vintage haul | There may be no brand at all — the piece is second-hand or altered. | Skip the brand guesswork; search by attributes and consider a similar match your real goal. |

-| Styling / trend explainer | The piece may be an archive or designer item used as an example. | Search the descriptive words, but set expectations — she may be rare or long gone. |
+| Styling / trend explainer | The piece may be an archive or designer item used as an example. | Search the descriptive words, but set expectations — it may be rare or long gone. |

 The five-step method